 Email platform integration

 Circle's built-in email notifications are basic.
-For a paid community that takes member retention seriously, your email onboarding sequence should live in a proper email platform — ConvertKit, ActiveCampaign, or Klaviyo — and be triggered automatically when a member joins.
+For a paid community that takes retention seriously, your onboarding sequence should live in a proper email platform — ConvertKit, ActiveCampaign, or Klaviyo — triggered automatically when a member joins.
+The n8n workflow that grants Circle access also fires an API call to your email platform, adding the new member to the correct sequence the moment they join.
+No manual imports, no delayed first emails.

 CRM and member tracking